 Why Choose Burnham Law to Serve as Mediator?

 Mediators are typically attorneys or former judges.
 There are hundreds of mediators based all over the state of Colorado.
 Each specific mediator has their own style, strengths, and weaknesses.
 Choosing the right mediator for your case will elevate the chance of you reaching an agreement.

 The attorneys at Burnham Law have been involved in countless mediations.
 In addition to being involved in mediations, Burnham Law is an active and busy law firm that frequently appears before Centennial (Arapahoe County) and Denver metro judges.
 With extensive experience in participating in mediations and litigating in Centennial courts, we now perform mediations for other parties.

 Many mediators no longer have an active litigation practice or have been long retired from the bench.
 Burnham Law separates itself from other mediators by actively practicing in Centennial courts and having real-time knowledge of current trends and orders from Centennial (Arapahoe County) judges.
 By having this knowledge, we are better able to guide parties towards resolution.

-With offices all over the Denver metro area, including Boulder, Cherry Creek, Greenwood Village, Centennial, and Westminster, Burnham Law can accommodate almost any Denver location.
+With offices all over the Denver metro area, including Boulder, Cherry Creek, Denver, Centennial, and Westminster, Burnham Law can accommodate almost any Denver location.
 If visiting one of our offices is not suitable, Burnham Law has the technology available to conduct mediations by Zoom.